-Is a full-service adoption agency licensed through the Department of Children and Families (DCF) and the State of Florida.
-Our adoption programs, The Florida Adoption Center provides Home Study Services, Training, Birth Mother Matching, Post Placement Supervision, Coordination of Interim Care, Search Services, Guidance, and Emotional Support for our Adoptive Families.
+Is a full-service adoption agency licensed by the Department of Children and Families (DCF) and the State of Florida?
+Our adoption program, The Florida Adoption Center provides Home Study Services, Training, Birth Mother Matching, Post Placement Supervision, Coordination of Interim Care, Search Services, Guidance, and Emotional Support for our Adoptive Families.
 We believe open communication is vitally important during every step of the adoption process.
 We also recognize adoption is an emotional and often nerve-wracking journey and we are committed to supporting you through the experience.

 Home Study Services

-In order to be able to adopt, Adoptive Parent’s must have an Adoption Home Study.
+In order to be able to adopt, Adoptive Parent must have an Adoption Home Study.
 The Home Study incorporates information on the applicant’s moral character, criminal history, background checks, references, familial status, health information, and much more.
-In addition, the Home Study includes a detailed psychosocial assessment and a site visit of the Adoptive Parent’s home.
-All the above adoption programs information is incorporated into one document for presentation to the Court.
-Based on the Home Study Report, and other factors such as Post Placement Supervision reports, the Judge will make a final decision on whether the Adoptive Parent’s are fit to adopt the child.
-The Adoption Home Study is such a complex document and procedure we invite you to read about it in more depth on the section entitled “Adoption Home Study.”
+In addition, the Home Study includes a detailed psychosocial assessment and a site visit to the Adoptive Parent’s home.
+All the above adoption program information is incorporated into one document for presentation to the Court.
+Based on the Home Study Report, and other factors such as Post Placement Supervision reports, the Judge will make a final decision on whether the Adoptive Parent is fit to adopt the child.
+The Adoption Home Study is such a complex document and procedure we invite you to read about it in more depth in the section entitled “Adoption Home Study.”

 Birth Mother Matching